jowharshamshiri/ws/docs/usage.md

 # Usage Guide

-This guide covers all aspects of using the Nomion tool suite for string replacement, line analysis, project cleanup, and version management.
+This guide covers all aspects of using the Workspace tool suite for string replacement, line analysis, project cleanup, and version management.

 ## Tools Overview